sgsen/sgsen.github.io/_posts/2018-01-04-LincolnInTheBardo.md

 It's worth noting that the ghosts seem to reflect the focus of their lives when they died.
 Vollman has a giant penis.
 Bevins erupts in eyes.
 The Reverend full of fear.

-#### Insights/ Themes
-##### Death and What's a good life?
+### Death and What's a good life?

-Throughout the book we get to peer into so many different lives.
+Throughout the book we get to peer into many different lives.
 Many of the ghosts come and tell their stories.
 Normal stories of normal lives.
 Full of suffering, loss, fleeting joys.

 It begs the question, is Saunders saying anything about what a good life is and what it isn't.
 Children, including Willie, are seen to be good.
 Or at least innocent.
 This being the main reason they don't spend much time (tarry) in the Bard if at all.